 Three Beauties (Üç Güzeller)

 Ortahisar Castle is the largest fairy chimney in all of Cappadocia.
 The Hittites first started forming this fairy chimney to use as protection, and it was later used as a fortification for the Romans, Byzantines, Seljuks, and Ottomans.
 From the castle, you’ll be able to have a bird’s eye view of Ürgüp, Avanos, and Göreme.
 You can’t use your museum card to get in.
-Entry is only 2 TL.
 Click here for the location.
-Entry is 4 TL.
-Number 22 on the map.
+Number 19 on the map.

 Other Places to See in Cappadocia – Underground Cities